listsandplottwists/listsandplottwists.github.io/_posts/2016-03-10-Aparna-Prabhakar.md

 rec_description3: <u>Hyperbole and a Half</u> by Allie Brosh
 ---

 <p> A quintessential explorer, Aparna has an insatiable curiosity and a desire to learn through new experiences.
-She is an engineer who does not fit one mold; she has build microchips, lead technical presales in China and today as “Technology Innovation Program Lead” at IBM – she is responsible for fostering technical innovation which matters to the clients!
-A born traveller – As an Army brat, she moved every 2 years and today she takes her two boys aged 5 and 1.5 years everywhere, including most recently to Cambodia and Thailand.  </p>
+She is an engineer who does not fit one mold; she has build microchips, lead technical presales in China and today as “Technology Innovation Program Lead” at IBM – she is responsible for fostering technical innovation which matters to the clients!   </p>
-<p>A born traveller – As an Army brat, she moved every 2 years and today she takes her two boys aged 5 and 1.5 years everywhere, including most recently to Cambodia and Thailand.
-A book lover - you will always find a book near her bed.</p>
+<p>A travel enthusiast; she travels for inspiration, and personal growth.
+She gives her husband and her two boys aged 5 and 1.5 years no choice and their most recent trip was to Cambodia and Thailand.
+She has her lists but she always forgets about them and her life has plot twists in plenty!</p>